 - Sanding sugar

-Granulated sugar can also be used as a substitute for demerara in a pinch.
+Granulated sugar can also be used as a substitute for Demerara in a pinch.
 You can swap it out measure for measure.
-Since granulated sugar has a finer texture (and no molasses flavor) expect some texture and flavor differences in your recipe.
+Since granulated sugar has a more delicate texture (and no molasses flavor) expect some texture and flavor differences in your recipe.
 You can make up for the flavor difference by adding one tablespoon of molasses to each cup of granulated sugar.

 If you are working on a recipe that calls for sprinkling demerara sugar on the top of your baked goods, sanding sugar would make an excellent stand-in, if you have it.
 Its big crystals will give you a similar visual appeal and crunch.
 But don't sweat it if you don't have this specialty sugar on hand.
 A dusting of brown sugar or granulated sugar will still look great and add a bit of crunch.